MEDIUM RISK for entreprises

-Prescription branded drugs: Patents expiration put a part of their sales at risk as competitors can manufacture them at lower cost
+Prescription branded drugs: Patent expiration puts a part of their sales at risk as competitors can manufacture their drugs at lower cost

 Generics: Market growth potential stemming from patent expiries of branded drugs.
 Parallel rise in biosimilar sales corresponding to branded biotechnological drugs going off patent